 What is Colocation Hosting?

-Colocation is sort of a middle-ground between consuming cloud infrastructure and building a dedicated data center.
+Colocation is sort of a middle ground between consuming cloud infrastructure and building a dedicated data center.
 Any company that has server needs that cannot be met by existing cloud providers is a good candidate for colocation.

 Colocation is especially popular with midsize organizations in the IT and internet sector, because it allows them to focus on specific value-added work rather than server logistics.
-This may include companies in the eCommerce, telecommunications, and industrial services industries.
+This may include companies in the ecommerce, telecommunications, and industrial services industries.

-Colocation is also very popular with providers of Cloud infrastructure, who rent space for their servers and then rent out server access to cloud customers.
+Colocation is also very popular with providers of cloud infrastructure, who rent space for their servers and then rent out server access to cloud customers.

 The cost savings found in the large-scale data centers run by major companies can be realized by small and medium-sized companies that are essentially pooling their data center needs by renting shared facilities.